Class Arachnida (Arachnids)

 Subclass Acari (Mites & ticks)

 Family Eriophyidae (Gall mites)

 Gall size 2-4 mm.

-Seen during the summer months, it is a common and widespread species.
+Seen during the summer months, and found wherever the host tree grows.
+Common and widespread species.
 Native to Britain.

 Public park, South Staffordshire.
 July 2020. © Peter Hillman.